blex-max/PacRunner/README.md

 ## Audio

-In-game sounds were downloaded from [classicgaming.cc](https://classicgaming.cc/classics/pac-man/sounds).
-The music is a short extract from Power-Pill - Pac-Man, a bootleg remix of the pacman theme.
-These usages are not endorsed.
+In-game sounds were downloaded from [classicgaming.cc](https://classicgaming.cc/classics/pac-man/sounds) - the site does not appear to provide details on the provenance of these sounds or any licensing for their usage.
+The music is a short extract from Power-Pill - Pac-Man - itself a bootleg remix of the pacman theme.
+In both cases, these usages are not endorsed.

 ## TODO